Updated Thursday 6th August 2020.

 Under the current Stage 4 Restrictions in metropolitan Melbourne, you are permitted to leave home for medical care, including eye care, so you can still attend your scheduled appointment at VISTAeyes Laser Eye Clinic.
 The 5km radius rule does not apply to travelling for medical care.

 As always, our existing infection control protocols and social distancing measures are maintained at their current high level and your safety is our top priority.

 The standard precautions prevail, and if you are unwell with any symptoms of COVID-19, stay home and get tested.
 Maintain good hygiene – wash your hands regularly and cover your mouth when you cough or sneeze.
 Keep your distance – remain at least 1.5 metres away from others.

 How are we keeping everyone safe?
 Please be sure to read our Visit Guidelines below before leaving home so that you know what to expect when you arrive.

 At VISTAeyes Laser Eye Clinic, we are committed to keeping our patients and team members safe and we continue to observe strict infection control protocols and social distancing measures.

-To prevent the spread of COVID-19, we have in place the following protocols and measures:
+To prevent the spread of COVID-19, we have in place a COVID Safe Plan and the following protocols and measures: